catscarlet/makeiso-kuroko/README.md

 Basic order:

-1. Modify the GLOBAL VARIABLE
+1. Modify the GLOBAL VARIABLE if needed.
 2. Copy addtional files you want to install after the system installation to `PAYLOAD_PATH`, and write a install.sh as the installation script.
 3. Run makeiso.sh to generate iso file.